fuzzymfx/fuzzymfx.github.io/content/posts/zuzu.md

 ---
-title: 'Introducing zuzu - A Static Site Generator'
+title: 'zuzu - a static site generator'
 date: "29-05-2022"
 description: "Zuzu is a static site generator that converts all your markdown files into static html pages.
 It uses Github-flavoured Markdown CSS and highlight.js to beautify code snippets."
 tag: "tech"